-Travel forecasts were prepared for the 2020 and 2040 study years using the Contra Costa County regional travel model.
+Travel forecasts were prepared for the 2020 and 2040 study years using the Contra Costa County regional travel model developed by The Contra Costa Transportation Agency (CCTA).
 The travel model includes estimates of travel between origins and destinations throughout the nine-county Bay Area, for all trip purposes and travel modes.

 The demographic forecasts and transportation improvement assumptions are consistent with the Metropolitan Transportation Commission (MTC) Plan Bay Area regional transportation plan.
+Transit ridership is summarized for weekday daily conditions in all tables.